Musicians who banned presidential candidates from using their songs

 Every rally needs music — the only problem is, musicians don’t always want to lend their songs to political campaigns.
-Here are 15 musicians who’ve spoken out against presidential candidates playing their tracks at events, ranging from Bruce Springsteen going up against a trio of Republicans to, more recently, Adele requesting that Donald Trump take her tunes off his public playlists.
+Here are some of the musicians who’ve spoken out against politicians playing their tracks at events, ranging from Bruce Springsteen going up against a trio of Republicans to Adele requesting that Donald Trump take her tunes off his public playlists.

 Explosions in the Sky vs. Ted Cruz

-Governor Greg Abbott used Explosions in the Sky's "Your Hand in Mine" in a clip endorsing Ted Cruz, and the band expressed their disapproval on Twitter once someone pointed it out to them: "We are absolutely not okay with it," they wrote.
+Governor Greg Abbott used Explosions in the Sky's "Your Hand in Mine" in a clip endorsing Ted Cruz in 2016, and the band expressed their disapproval on Twitter once someone pointed it out to them: "We are absolutely not okay with it," they wrote.
 "Those are two people we don't like very much.
 We'll get to the bottom of this."

 Bruce Springsteen vs. Ronald Reagan, Bob Dole, and Pat Buchanan